jarelllama/Scam-Blocklist/README.md

 # Jarelllama's Scam Blocklist

-Blocklist for newly created scam site domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
+Blocklist for newly created scam and phishing domains automatically retrieved daily using Google Search API, automated detection, and other public sources.
 Automated retrieval is done at 10:00 AM UTC.

 This blocklist aims to be an alternative to blocking all newly registered domains (NRDs) seeing how many, but not all, NRDs are malicious.
 To reach this goal, a variety of sources are integrated to detect new malicious domains within a short time span of their registration date.